-A diagnosis of sporadic exertional rhabdomyolysis is made on the basis of a horse with no previous history, or a brief history, of exertional rhabdomyolysis, signs of muscle cramping and stiffness following exercise, and moderate to marked elevations in serum CK and AST.
-Immediately on detection of signs of exertional rhabdomyolysis, exercise should cease and the horse should be moved to a well-bedded stall with access to fresh water.
-The objectives of treatment are to relieve anxiety and muscle pain, as well as to correct fluid and acid-base deficits.
+A diagnosis of sporadic exertional rhabdomyolysis is made on the basis of a horse with no previous history, or a brief history, of exertional rhabdomyolysis, signs of muscle cramping and stiffness after exercise, and moderate to marked increases in serum CK and AST.
+Immediately on detection of signs of exertional rhabdomyolysis, exercise should stop and the horse should be moved to a well-bedded stall with access to fresh water.
+The objectives of treatment are to relieve anxiety and muscle pain and to correct fluid and acid-base deficits.
 Tranquilizers or opioids may be given.
-NSAID can be given to a well hydrated horse.
+NSAIDs can be given to a well-hydrated horse.
 Most horses are relatively pain free within 18–24 hr.

 Severe rhabdomyolysis can lead to renal compromise due to ischemia and the combined nephrotoxic effects of myoglobinuria, dehydration, and NSAID therapy.
 The first priority in horses with hemoconcentration or myoglobinuria is to reestablish fluid balance and induce diuresis.
 In severely affected animals, regular monitoring of BUN and/or serum creatinine is advised to assess the extent of renal damage.
 Diuretics are contraindicated in the absence of IV fluid therapy and are indicated if the horse is in oliguric renal failure.